 Knowing the Change Curve allows us to:

 - understand that humans naturally strive for control and predictability.
-Humans tend to not like change per se – no matter if it’s good or bad change.
+Humans tend not to like change per se – no matter if it’s a good or bad change.
 They would rather keep the status quo.

-- accept that many things are out of our control range – and we can only control how to cope with and respond to it.
+- accept that many things are out of our control range – and we can only control how to cope with and respond to them.

-acknowledge our emotional turmoil when we get impacted by a sudden change.
-It is totally fine to be emotional when facing change.
-And since we know the Change Curve now we can try to get an outside look on it and map out where we are on the curve currently and take counter actions with the intent to ease the transition and influence the adaption to change.
-Same applies when we want to help others go through change.
+- acknowledge our emotional turmoil when we get impacted by a sudden change.
+It is totally fine to be moving when facing change.
+And since we know the Change Curve now, we can try to get an outside look at it, map out where we are on the curve currently, and take counter-actions to ease the transition and influence the adaption to change.
+The same applies when we want to help others go through change.

-We will cover in this blog article the counter actions that you can apply to yourself to help you smoother moving forward or to others to support their transition through negatively perceived and possibly even threatening change.
+We will cover in this blog article the counter actions that you can apply to yourself to help you move forward or to others to support their transition through negatively perceived and possibly even threatening change.

-Support to overcome Negative Change and to influence for outcome
+Negative Changer: Support to overcome it and to influence for outcomes

 - SHOCK: Show empathy to the ones who experience shock (including yourself!).